ghc-proposals/ghc-proposals/proposals/0741-scoped-values.rst

   deriving (Functor, Applicative, Monad)

   -- In order to construct an 'Eff' action,
-  -- you need to provide the parameter constructor eff :: HasParam p => Proxy p -> IO a -> Eff a eff _ = Eff
+  -- you need to provide the key constructor eff :: Scoped k => Proxy k -> IO a -> Eff a eff _ = Eff

 Now we can modify the ``TimeEff`` module to use the effect system:

 ::

-  -- Important: 'TimeP' is hidden!
+  -- Important: 'TimeK' is hidden!
   -- This ensures that only the functions defined in this module -- can use the 'eff' smart constructor with ``HasTime`` module TimeEff (HasTime, Time (..), runTime, currentTime, monotonicTime, defaultTime) where